Afternoon Tea at the Baccarat Hotel New York

 The space is brightly lit, with light bouncing off shiny objects everywhere.
-The lounge is decadent with plush seating with floor to ceiling crystals.
+The lounge is decadent with plush seating and crystals EVERYWHERE your eye lands.

 Baccarat separates itself from other afternoon teas in the city by having an in-house Tea Sommelier, Gabrielle.

-Baccarat has an exclusive partnership with Mariage Fréres and you’ll only find their tea blends on the menu.
+Baccarat initially had an exclusive partnership with Mariage Fréres and you could only find their tea blends on the menu.
 But I’ve noticed that has changed recently with whole leaf tea selections from other tea companies on the menu.

-However, I took off one star since they ONLY had blends (12 on the menu).

-I wish they had a mix of blends and pure tea.
-I ordered the Milky Blue, a milky tea with notes of chestnut and almond cream which I really liked.
+I ordered the Milky Blue, a milky tea with notes of chestnut and almond cream, which I really liked.

-Not gonna lie, I balked at the $80 afternoon tea price tag since it’s the most expensive in New York City.
-BUT I have to say, it’s pretty DAMN good.
+Not gonna lie, I balked at the $90 afternoon tea price tag since it’s the most expensive in New York City, BUT I have to say, it’s pretty DAMN good.